phonghuule/Real-time-analytics-with-Amazon-Redshift-streaming/README.md

 * Navigate to the [Amazon Redshift](https://us-east-1.console.aws.amazon.com/redshiftv2/).
 Choose **streaming-cluster**, **Action -> Delete**
 * Navigate to [Amazon Kinesis Data Streams](https://us-east-1.console.aws.amazon.com/kinesis/home?region=us-east-1#/streams/list) and delete **ev_stream_data**
 * Navigate to [CloudFormation] and find the stack **Kinesis-Data-Generator-Cognito-User** and **Delete**

+## Conclusion
+Throughout the lab, you've learnt how to connect to Kinesis Data Streams directly, without the latency and complexity by using Amazon Redshift Streaming

+[Streaming ingest and stream processing](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/streaming-data-processing.html) is one of the scenarios in the [Well-Architected Framework Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html)

+We highly recommend you to deep dive the [Well-Architected Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html) to understand the pros and cons of decisions while building analytics systems and workloads on AWS.

 ## Survey
 Let us know what you thought of this lab and how we can improve the experience for you in the future by completing [this poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6G1rmmzxUkIajTo?Session=HOL002).
 Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits 1, 2 & 3.
 AWS credits will be sent via email by September 30, 2022.